How to strip your horse’s stall!

 - For a few reasons – freshen the bedding, check for a level floor, do a thorough clean, and even inspect the bottom of the walls.
 And how to do it?
 Grab some tools and get to shoveling.
 You can skip the gym on stall stripping day.

 Vice grips (on the RIGHT) are super for moving mats and saving hands.

-Mats with gaps let urine and water through to the base layers - add your horse on top and holes and warps start to form!
+Mats with gaps let urine and water through to the base layers to make waves in the floor.

 For ideas on what to put under your horse’s stall mats, you can read this gem of an article!

 Depending on how your stall is designed, there’s a chance you have some plumbing running through it.

 - Check the plumbing lines and surrounding areas for evidence of a slow leak.
 You will probably find rust on metal barn components, a dip in the ground, wet mats, etc.

 Take time to inspect the boards or panels that are normally covered up by shavings.

 With the stall empty, also time to check and replace screw eyes, rusty waterers, and it’s a great time to power wash the walls.